ArduSat/space-kit-examples/README.md

       Mary Had a Little Lamb using an Arduino and the Ardusat Experiment Platform.
 - **sine_wave** - This example plots a sine wave and uses the generic valueToJSON formatting.
 Requires no wiring of sensors to demonstrate the graphing, logging, and Theremin view.
+- **zombie_detector** - Uses luminosity and infrared thermometer sensor readings to turn an LED light on or off.

 ## Getting Help
 If you're having trouble running the examples, chances are something is messed up with the external